 The Recruitment and Selection Process

-The Department runs interview afternoons which consist of an introductory talk by a member of the Programme team and the interview itself.
-There is also the opportunity for candidates to explore the University on a self-guided tour.
+The Department runs interview mornings which consist of an introductory talk by a member of the Programme team and the interview itself.

 The interview consists of the following elements: